The Complete Guide to Singapore Expat Health Insurance

 Public vs. Private Healthcare System in Singapore

 Singapore has a large and first-rate public healthcare system.
-This isn’t free but is considerably cheaper than the private healthcare system that runs alongside it.
+It isn’t free, but is considerably cheaper than the private healthcare system that runs alongside it.

 Public healthcare is delivered through a series of polyclinics and public hospitals.
 Polyclinics are subsidised medical centres spread across the whole island, serving as a one-stop health centre providing all outpatient services.